sjha3/AI-Assisted-SLORecommendation/README.md

 azure_model_name=<your-model-name>
 ```

-These variables are used by `app/SLO_Recommend` to call Azure OpenAI and generate the `LLMExplanation` in `/slos/recommend`.
+These variables are used by APIs in `app/SLO_Recommend` for interaction with LLM.

 ## Run